kayhannay/efalive_docker/README.md

 ## Related projects
 * [Debian GNU/Linux project](http://www.debian.org/)
-* [efaLive Docker](https://github.com/efalive/efalive_docker) - the Docker file to create an efaLive development environment (this project)
+* [efaLive Docker](https://github.com/kayhannay/efalive_docker) - the Docker file to create an efaLive development environment (this project)
-* [efaLive CD](https://github.com/efalive/efalive_cd) - the live CD build configuration
+* [efaLive CD](https://github.com/kayhannay/efalive_cd) - the live CD build configuration
+* [efaLive PI](https://github.com/kayhannay/efalive_pi) - efaLive image for RaspberryPi
-* [efaLive](https://github.com/efalive/efalive) - the glue code between Debian and the efa software
+* [efaLive](https://github.com/kayhannay/efalive) - the glue code between Debian and the efa software
-* [efa 2](https://github.com/efalive/efa2) - the Debian package configuration of the efa software
+* [efa 2](https://github.com/kayhannay/efa2) - the Debian package configuration of the efa software
 * [efa](http://efa.nmichael.de/) - the rowing and canoeing log book software

 ## Requirements
 You need to have Docker installed on your system.
-To develop and build an efaLive image, you need to clone the efaLive Docker, efaLive CD, efaLive and efa 2 projects to some directory on your PC.
+To develop and build an efaLive image, you need to clone the efaLive CD, efaLive and efa 2 projects to some directory on your PC.
 This directory is used later on for the Docker container.

 ## How to build
+You can download the Docker image or build it yourself.
 Change to the efaLive Docker project directory and run the following command:

 ```shell
 docker build -t efalive/efalive-dev:bullseye .